-A Bristol Community Health grant has opened the door to enabling members of Sikh and Hindu communities in Bristol to improve their understanding of dementia.
+A Bristol Community Health grant opened the door to enabling members of Sikh and Hindu communities in Bristol to improve their understanding of dementia.

-The new project is a partnership between
+The project was a partnership between

 - Dementia Health Integration Team (HIT) and its working group on dementia